-- 6.28 A non-standard progression hurdle from developmental years one to two applies.
-A student must meet the requirements below before they can progress to the second developmental year: - i take modules to a minimum value of 75 credits; and, - ii pass modules to a minimum value of 75 credits.
+- 6.35 A non-standard progression hurdle from developmental years one to two applies.
+A student must meet the requirements below before they can progress to the second developmental year: - i take modules to a minimum value of 75 credits; and, - ii pass modules to a minimum value of 75 credits. - 6.36 A student must achieve the minimum specified hours on clinical placement as per the programme handbook before being permitted to sit end of year exams. - 6.37 Prior to the award of the degree, a student must not have any outstanding procedures under the Fitness to Practise and Professional Capability Regulations.